 Two thirds of all students at Thornbury Primary School learn a musical instrument

-Mainstream classes have a weekly lesson which involves singing, dancing, playing instruments, creating and performing.
+All students have a weekly music class which involves singing, dancing, playing instruments, creating and performing.
 Classes are involved in a variety of teaching strategies and experience-based learning activities.
 Steiner classes are involved in a string program from class 3 with weekly orchestra practice.